 Cynthia has held several leadership roles at UTFA.
-She began her work at UTFA as a representative of the contract faculty.
+She began her service at UTFA as a representative of the contract faculty.
 Cynthia went on to chair the Status of Women Committee, the Teaching Stream Committee, and the Appointments Committee.
 Cynthia organized the first UTFA-sponsored university-wide conference on teaching in 2006.
-She served as Vice-President, Grievances, for over six years, during which time she represented UTFA members from all three streams.
-As VP Grievances, Cynthia supervised many files in the grievance mediation process, at the Grievance Review Panel and at the University Tenure Appeal Committee.
+Before running for UTFA President, she served as Vice-President, Grievances, for over six years, during which time she represented UTFA members from all three streams.
+As VP Grievances, Cynthia supervised many files in the grievance mediation process, at the Grievance Review Panel, and at the University Tenure Appeal Committee.
 In various capacities, Cynthia has worked successfully with UTFA’s in-house counsel, external counsel, mediators, and arbitrators.

 Cynthia was chief negotiator in the years-long SJAC teaching stream discussions with the U of T Administration, which resulted in landmark policy changes in 2014-15.
 These advancements included securing the place of discipline-based scholarship in teaching stream appointments policy; achieving professorial titles for teaching stream faculty; and creating the rank of full professor, teaching stream and its accompanying policy.